rajh-phuyal/42push_swap/README.md

 | 100 | 12 | 8 | 4 |
 | 500 | 35 | 14 | 10 |

-_Remaining nodes on stack A less than 10 nodes left to be sorted differently_
+_Remaining nodes on stack A: <10 nodes left to be sorted differently_

-For the rest of the other size for stack we use the following formula:
+For the rest of the other sizes of stack we use the following formula:
 ```
 number of chunks = 10 % of stacksize
 chunksize = stacksize / number of chunks